DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-06-27-progressive-dot-net-2016.md

 ## Skills Matter HQ

-Skills matter have recent moved digs and they are pretty shweet.
+Skills matter have recently moved digs and they are pretty shweet.

 ![img title](/img/progressive-dot-net-tutorials/prog-net-02.jpg)